What are the Risks of Having a Cut Rate Attorney with Experience — or No Attorney at All?

 Our Accolades & Accomplishments Speak for Themselves

-We consider our Dallas criminal defense attorneys to be leaders in the legal world because they are.
+We consider our attorneys to be leaders in the legal world because they are.
 We know we are valuable to our clients and capable of challenging any prosecution.
 With more than 30 years of legal experience and thousands of case victories under our belts, the Law Office of Patrick J. McLain, PLLC is truly a legal forced to be reckoned with.
 Attorney Patrick McLain has unparalleled insight as a former military judge, former federal prosecutor, and advocate for citizens for over three decades.

 When your future is hanging in the scales of justice, don’t you believe you deserve nothing but the best possible criminal defense representation?
 We do.
-Call (214) 238-9392 or send us an online contact form to schedule your consultation with our criminal defense lawyers in Dallas.
+Call (214) 238-9392 or send us an online contact form to schedule your consultation with our lawyers in Dallas.